RDE-Systems-Capstone/RDE-Systems-Report-Builder/README.md

 This part of the project will be where filters and other options are chosen for reports.

 ### To-do list:
- - Support for re-arranging filters
  - Granularity options for report outputs
- - Input validation
+ - Input validation (done except for AND/OR in between filters...)
- - Graph outputs
+ - Graph outputs (bar graph working)
  - Support for removing filters once added
- - Multiple select options for conditions/medications/observations
  - Age filter - between, >=, <= options
  - and more